artainmo/DevOps/cloud/README.md

 AWS Lambda is serverless and executes virtual functions to perform a task.<br>
 A common example is to use lambda for a serverless thumbnail creation service, where uploading an image into an S3 bucket will trigger a Lambda function that transforms the image into a thumbnail who is then pushed back into the S3 bucket.<br>
+It integrates with all other AWS services and scales automatically.
 You pay per lambda call and compute time duration.

 To build a serverless API with Lambda we need to expose the Lambda service as an API.
 This is why we need to expose it via an Amazon API Gateway.
 The client will then be able to communicate using the API to the API gateway which will proxy requests to the Lambda service.<br>
 This API Gateway is serverless and scalable.
 It supports RESTful and WebSocket APIs.